-The surface modification aspect of plasma deals with altering the molecular makeup of the substrate and die surfaces of interest.
-Plasma treatment in this application will result in a rougher surface that becomes more hydrophilic, thereby improving underfill and encapsulant wetting and adhesion.
+- Plasma cleaning prior to wire bonding, and plasma treatment in this application will result in a rougher surface that becomes more hydrophilic, thus improving underfill and encapsulant wetting and adhesion.

 Contamination on Gold Bond Pads